16 organizations. One common goal.

 Marlene A. Schillinger | President/CEO

-The Mental Health Association of Erie County, Inc. promotes mental health and wellness in our community and supports individuals and families who are challenged by mental illness.
-The Mental Health Association has positioned itself to know the community’s most pressing and current mental health needs, and to deliver the best possible programming and services to meet those needs.
+The Mental Health Advocates of WNY, Inc. promotes mental health and wellness in our community and supports individuals and families who are challenged by mental illness.
+The Mental Health Advocates of WNY has positioned itself to know the community’s most pressing and current mental health needs, and to deliver the best possible programming and services to meet those needs.

 Maybe you—or someone you love—has felt the pain of a mental health struggle.
 There is hope.
 There is healing.
 But we need to end stigma.
 End silence.
 End shame.
 Be part of the solution.
 Share your story.
 Show support.
 Show compassion.
 Share your strength.
 Join the conversation.
 Let’s save lives.